 Jennie Parry - Vice President and Adoption Coordinator

 Jennie has two roles in Florida Parrot Rescue, that of Vice President, and the adoption Coordinator.
 As Vice President, Jennie manages the day to day operations of the rescue.
 She works with the President to make decisions on rules and regulations, as well as manages the other officers.
 As responsible for all inquiries for adoption from various adoption web sites, processing new applications for potential adoptions, match making families if they have not chosen a bird, completing the adoption and uniting the new "parrotonts" with the new family member for the rescue.
-Jennie and her husband love to travel and currently live in London UK.
-Before they left Florida in early 2016, Jennie and Owen had fostered the tiniest of birds up to a moluccan cockatoo for the rescue from 2011.
-They are joined in travel by their feathered and fur babies, two African Greys Kiwi and Jacko as well as a Pembroke Welsh Corgi named Piper, a rescued boarder collie/corgi mix from Bosnia named Chester and have two adult children, Ben and Jonathan back in the US.
+Jennie and her husband love to travel.
+Jennie and Owen have fostered the tiniest of birds up to a moluccan cockatoo for the rescue from 2011.
+They have two African Greys Kiwi and Jacko as well as two Pembroke Welsh Corgi named Piper & Rose and have two adult children, Ben and Jonathan.
 Jennie has volunteered In the past with various other organizations, including The Humane Society of Tampa Bay earning her “Gold Shirt”.

 Christi S - Central Florida Foster Coordinator